vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The key is the durable identity of a collection.
 When more sources are loaded, the resolver may return a collection with the same key but more complete membership. `CollectionStore` uses the key to update the existing collection rather than creating a duplicate.

-### 13.5 Legacy materialization
+### 13.5 Collection-dependent preparation and legacy materialization

 The current Akao implementation still materializes assets after collection resolution.
 This is migration debt, not the target architecture.

 Akao sequences and sample collections are scanned separately.
 Only after the resolver chooses the correct sample collections can the code build a bound instrument set for that specific collection.
 That happens in `FormatModule::materializeCollection`.

-The legacy materializer receives:
+The materializer receives:

 - the source store;
 - the current snapshot;